-- (4) Margins.
-The brief must have margins of at least one inch on all four sides. - (5) Typeface and Type Style.
+- (5) Typeface and Type Style.
 The body of the brief must be set in Times New Roman or Georgia typeface.
 The style of the brief should be set in a plain, roman style, although italics and boldface may be used for emphasis. - (6) Reproduction.
 A brief may be reproduced by any process that yields an image with clear black text in at least 14-point typeface when printed.
 This applies to both e-filed documents and those submitted in paper form.